About this Blog

 One of these days I will start a new big 3d printing project (maybe a voron or getting into SLA).

 If I have any project that is worth documenting for one reason or another I will post it into the Projects or one of the other categories.
 The junkdrawer has a few things that didn’t quite work out as I had planned.
-Some of them could now be trivial to do with better knowlege and more resources.
+Some of them could now be trivial to do with better knowledge and more resources.

 Over the few months that I had the printer I changed it quite a bit.